I‘m convinced that the one thing that could greatly improve finances for many people is also dead simple: automation.

 Financial automation puts a fail-safe in place, protecting you from your own forgetfulness, poor judgement, or even procrastination.
 It also frees up time and energy — rather than worry about the same things each and every month, automating allows you to “set it and forget it.”

-Studies have shown, for example, that when an employer automatically signs up new employees to the company’s 401k plan, a greater percentage of employees participate in the plan.
-While many of these employees would not enroll in the retirement plan if left to their own devices, they apparently also won’t go to the trouble of canceling their enrollment when the employer takes the initiative.
+Studies have shown, for example, that when an employer automatically signs new employees up for the company’s 401k plan, a greater percentage of employees participate in the plan.
+While many of these employees would not have enrolled in the retirement plan if left to their own devices, they apparently also won’t go to the trouble of canceling their enrollment when the employer takes the initiative.

-At the end of this article we ask the question “Should you automate?”
-Let us know what you think — is automating your fiances the lazy mans way of money management or is it good way to manage your money.
-Tell us what works for you and what doesn’t work.
+At the end of this article we ask the question, “Should you automate?”
+Let us know what you think — is automating fiances the lazy man’s idea of money management, or is it a smart way to manage your money?

 Automate Bill Pay

 Paying bills can be time consuming, but this doesn’t have to be the case.
 If you automate your bills, you save yourself time and don’t have to worry about late fees.
 Most banks and credit unions even offer this feature for free.